TroyaCh/GWNet/README.md

 ## Citations

-If you apply this graph neural network model for MRI analysis, please cite the following paper:
+Our arXiv manuscript can be cited as:

 ```
-@misc{Wein2021_GNNS_bc,
+@misc{Wein2021GNNs_bc,
-  title = {Modeling Spatio-Temporal Dynamics in Brain Networks: A Comparison of Graph Neural Network Architectures},
+      title={Modeling Spatio-Temporal Dynamics in Brain Networks: A Comparison of Graph Neural Network Architectures},
-  author = {Wein, Simon and Schüller, Alina and Tomé, Ana and Malloni, Wilhelm and Greenlee, Mark and Lang, Elmar},
+      author={Simon Wein and Alina Schüller and Ana Maria Tomé and Wilhelm M. Malloni and Mark W. Greenlee and Elmar W. Lang},
-  year = {2021},
-  journal = {arXiv:},
-  doi = {}
+      year={2021},
+      eprint={2112.04266},
+      archivePrefix={arXiv},
+      primaryClass={q-bio.NC}
 }
 ```